hbctraining/Training-modules/Visualization_in_R/lessons/01_setting_up.md

  - **Normalized counts file:** right-click [here](https://github.com/hbctraining/Training-modules/raw/master/Visualization_in_R/data/normalized_counts.txt)
  - **Metadata file:** right-click [here](https://github.com/hbctraining/Training-modules/raw/master/Visualization_in_R/data/new_metadata.csv)

-Choose to `Save link as` or `Download linked file as` and navigate to your `Visualizations-in-R/data` folder.
+Choose to `Save Link As` or `Download Linked File As` and navigate to your `Visualizations-in-R/data` folder.
 You should now see the files appear in the `data` folder in the RStudio file directory.

 ### R package installation